poladinesh/poladinesh.github.io/CKS.md

 ufw disable
 ufw reset - to reset firewall rules

-ufw allow from 172.16.238.5 to any port 22 proto tcp -> allow ssh connections from a a jump service ufw allow 22 -> allows traffic on port 22 ufw deny 80 -> denies traffic on port 80 ufw delete 5 -> 5 being the line number on the rules (from ufw status command) ufw status numbered -> show firewall rules with numbers ufw allow 1000:2000/tcp -> to allow a tcp port range between 1000 and 2000 in ufw
+allow ssh connections from a a jump service: ufw allow from 172.16.238.5 to any port 22 proto tcp

+allows traffic on port 22:
+ufw allow 22

+denies traffic on port 80:
+ufw deny 80

+delete a rule using number (5 being the line number on the rules (from ufw status command)): ufw delete 5

+show firewall rules with numbers: ufw status numbered

+allow a tcp port range between 1000 and 2000 in ufw ufw allow 1000:2000/tcp